-- Service Delivery.
-The activities offered at installation Recreation Centers vary from installation to installation.
+- Service Delivery-The activities offered at installation recreation centers vary from installation to installation.
 Typically, these facilities include activities such as Internet cafes, game rooms with video games, billiards, table games and table tennis, television and movie rooms, music rooms, classrooms, etc.

-- Funding.
-The funding category of Recreation Center activities varies depending on the targeted personnel.
+- Funding-The funding category of recreation center activities varies depending on the targeted personnel:

-Unlimited use of MWR programs and services is authorized to active duty, National Guard, and Reserve service members and their families, armed forces retirees and their families, former and/or surviving spouses and family members, and DoD civilians and their families when stationed outside the United States.
-Based on local demand and capacity, installation commanders may grant use of MWR programs and services to DoD civilians and their families inside the United States, contract personnel, other federal employees, guests, and members of the public.
+Unlimited use of Morale, Welfare and Recreation programs and services is authorized to active duty, National Guard, Reserve Component members and their families, armed forces retirees and their families, former and surviving spouses and family members, and DoD civilians and their families when stationed outside the United States.
+Based on local demand and capacity, installation commanders may grant use of Morale, Welfare and Recreation programs and services to DoD civilians and their families inside the United States, contract personnel, other federal employees, guests and members of the public.

 These programs are available worldwide on military installations.